 4. My critical partners.
 Part of my writing process includes getting critiques from CPs and beta readers, which means I need (and want!) to return the favor.

 6. My personal life.
-I like to have some semblance of a social life every once in awhile, and to exercise, do yoga, and read.
+I like to have some semblance of a social life every once in awhile, and to exercise, read, and play video games.
 Otherwise stress will reduce me to a useless blob.
 And I really don’t want to be a useless blob.

 So, I’m very sorry, but I simply must say no to you.
 As I hope you can tell, there aren’t enough hours in the day to allocate time to my personal and professional priorities and still make time to answer your question.